delta3d/delta3d/trunk/delta3d/VisualStudio/utilities/vcWizard/readme.txt

 #######################################
 #                                                                                                #
-# Delta3D Visual C++ Project Template #
+# Delta3D Visual C++ Project Wizards                                          #
 #                                                                                                #
 #######################################

-To install and use the Delta3D application wizard follow these steps:
+To install and use the Delta3D Visual Studio wizards follow these steps:

-1. Goto your installation of Visual Studio .NET 2003.
-   Usually this is located at: C:\Program Files\Microsoft Visual Studio .NET 2003\

-2. Open the vc7 folder

-3. Copy the contents of:
+1. Copy the contents of:
       delta3d\VisualStudio\utilities\vcWizard\VCWizards
-   to:
-      Microsoft Visual Studio .NET 2003\Vc7\VCWizards
+   to the VSWizards folder (e.g., C:\Program Files\Microsoft Visual Studio 8\VC\VCWizards)

-4. Copy the contents of:
+2. Copy the contents of:
       delta3d\VisualStudio\utilities\vcWizard\vcprojects
-   to:
-      Microsoft Visual Studio .NET 2003\Vc7\vcprojects
+   to the vsprojects folder (e.g., C:\Program Files\Microsoft Visual Studio 8\VC\vcprojects)

-5. Open Visual Studio .NET 2003.
+3. Open Visual Studio

-6. On the menu bar goto File -> New -> Project...
+4. On the menu bar goto File -> New -> Project...

-7. Select the Visual C++ Projects folder.

-8. Select 'Delta3D Console Project' under the template window.

-9. Enter your project name in the name dialog box.
-Do not use spaces in the name.

-10. Uncheck the box to create an empty application.
-Otherwise the wizard will generate some skeleton code that derives from dtABC::Appplication.
+5. Select one of the Delta3D wizards and set any parameters as required.